MayankTahil/NTW-201/Readme.md

 ## [Topology 3](./Proxy)

-> NOTE: THIS MODULE/TOPOLOGY IS NOT FUNCTIONING PROPERLY.
+> NOTE: THIS MODULE/TOPOLOGY IS NOT FUNCTIONING PROPERLY WITHIN DOCKER.
 I HAVE TO FIX THIS, PELASE REFER TO 1 ARM TOPOLOGY TO INVESTIGATE REVERSE PROXY TRAFFIC

 ![Topology-3](./images/topology-3.png)